Gunboat Capitalism

 Applied Data Science Training

-In the SPEC Lab we invest a lot of energy training students in applied data science.
-In particular, we focus on training students in data management and data visualization using R, an open source statistical software package.
+At the SPEC Lab, we devote significant effort to training students in applied data science—with a particular focus on data management and data visualization using R, an open-source statistical programming language widely used in both academia and industry.

 data management I